krogebry/devops/docs/_posts/2017-07-30-network-doctor.markdown

 <a href="https://github.com/krogebry/tattletrail">Code</a>

 <p>
-The idea witt the netdoc was to create a way to check a few important aspects regarding how a vpc and subsequent subnets+route tables are setup.
+The idea with the netdoc was to create a way to check a few important aspects regarding how a vpc and subsequent subnets+route tables are setup.
 </p>

 <h1>User story</h1>